What is in this leaflet

 Do not take any medicines for diarrhoea without first checking with your doctor.

 If you get a severe skin rash tell your doctor immediately.
 Do this even if the rash occurs after CLINDAMYCIN MYLAN injection has been stopped.
 A severe skin rash may mean you are having an allergic reaction to CLINDAMYCIN MYLAN injection.
 You may need urgent medical care.

 If you get a sore, white mouth or tongue while being given this medicine or soon after clindamycin injection has been stopped, tell your doctor.
 Also tell your doctor if you get vaginal itching or discharge.
 This may mean you have a fungal/yeast infection called thrush.

 Sometimes the use of clindamycin allows fungi/yeast to grow and the above symptoms to occur.

 Clindamycin does not work against fungi/yeast.

-If you become pregnant while you are being given clindamycin, tell your doctor.
+If you become pregnant while you are being given clindamycin, tell your doctor immediately.

 If you are about to start taking any new medicines, tell your doctor and pharmacist that you are being given clindamycin.

 Tell all doctors, dentists and pharmacists who are treating you that you are being given CLINDAMYCIN MYLAN injection.

 Things you must not do